fstrozzi/bioruby-pipengine/README.md

 * A YAML file describing the pipeline steps
 * A YAML file describing samples names, samples location and other samples-specific information

-PipEngine will generate a runnable shell script, already configured for the PBS job scheduler, for each sample in the pipeline.
-It allows to run a complete pipeline or just a single step or a few steps.

 The Pipeline YAML
 =================

-The basic structure of a pipeline YAML file is like the following:
+The basic structure of a pipeline YAML is divided into three parts: 1) pipeline name, 2) resources, 3) steps.

+An example YAML file is like the following:

 ```yaml